 A final progress report is required for any grant that is terminated and any award that will not be extended through award of a new competitive segment, or no-cost extension.
 If a competitive renewal (Type 2) application has been submitted, whether funded or not, the progress report contained in that application may serve in lieu of a separate final progress report.
 The report is due within 90 of the end of the project period.
 There is no form page for the final progress report.
 At the top of the first page provide the grant number, project title, name of grantee organization, project period (start and end dates), name of the PD/PI, and clearly indicate “Final Progress Report.”
 All grantees are strongly encouraged to submit the final progress report electronically through the eRA Commons.
 The final progress report should include a summary of progress made toward the achievement of the originally stated aims, a list of significant results (positive or negative), and a list of publications.
 Grantees should also report additional information required by the awarding IC in program-specific final progress report instructions.

-Final Invention Statement - At the closing of your award, your Invention Disclosure(s) will be certified by the Technology Transfer Office and Sponsored Projects via the PHS Final Invention Statement.
+Final Invention Statement - At the closing of your award, your Invention Disclosure(s) will be certified by the Technology Transfer Office and Sponsored Programs via the PHS Final Invention Statement.

 Department of Energy more >